 Tornado Quest has been a labor of love for me since we first went online in March, 1998.
 Our primary focus is on the earth sciences with emphasis on meteorology, climatology, and the environmental sciences.
 I publish a weekly post called Tornado Quest Top Ten Science Links which covers a myriad of science topics.
 Our Links page has a wide variety of weather data sites, links to weather safety info, general science sites, and our social media links.
-This blog is updated frequently and we have many ways you can stay in touch with us through social media.
+This blog is updated at least once a week and we have many ways you can stay in touch with us through social media.

 Tornado Quest on Twitter: https://twitter.com/tornadoquest